fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/figures/reference_plots_from_paper/README.md

-This folder contains the exact plots that were used for Figures 2-5 in the paper (in both PNG and PDF format).
+This folder contains the exact plots that were used for Figures 2-5 in the paper (in both .png and .pdf format).
 They were generated using the OOMMF data in [micromagnetic_simulation_data/reference_data/oommf/](../../micromagnetic_simulation_data/reference_data/oommf/).

 You can reproduce these plots by running the following command from